 He is a member of the Hong Kong Law Society, Law Society of England & Wales, and a Fellow of the Chartered Institute of Arbitrators.
 He speaks Danish and Mandarin.

 Steffen holds a Master’s Degree in Chinese Studies from the School of Oriental and African Studies at the University of London.
 He passed the Hong Kong bar exam with Distinction going on to complete his training as a solicitor in Hong Kong in 2007 and qualifying in England & Wales in 2008.
-In 2016 he was appointed by the government of Tuvalu as a Tuvalu qualified lawyer, and is therefore also able to advise on Hong Kong, English and Tuvalu law.
+In 2016 he was appointed by the government of Tuvalu as a Tuvalu qualified lawyer, and in 2017 by Niue and Kiribati as well.
+He is therefore able to advise on Hong Kong, English, Tuvalu, Niuean and Kiribati law.
 Before joining Thomas Cooper he spent 4 years in the Singapore office of an international law firm, making partner, and before that spent 6 years with Ince & Co in Hong Kong and Shanghai.

 Steffen Pedersen highlighted as a recommended lawyer.Legal 500, 2018

 Steffen Pedersen has a growing reputation in the market, with clients describing him as "very amenable and easy-going" and "very thorough."His broad practice covers litigation, arbitration and mediation in relation to charter party and cargo disputes, as well as ship collisions.Chambers Asia, 2017